 📖Substitutions

 - Chicken: You can opt for chicken thighs instead of chicken breasts, if you prefer dark meat.
 Be mindful to keep the pieces uniform, and bite-sized.
+You can also use bone-in chicken pieces if that is what you have on hand, but the cooking time will increase slightly.

 - Dairy-free: Instead of sautéing in butter, feel free to use olive oil or your oil of choice.
 You can also use a dairy substitute instead of heavy cream.
 The cashews add a good creaminess to the sauce, so you won't lose too much by using a dairy substitute.